surf - Simulating Urban Flows

-A big data “revolution” is underway that has the potential to transform our understanding of daily urban dynamics.
-Vast quantities of new data are being gathered about peoples' daily actions from their use of social media, public transport systems and mobile telephones, to name a few.
+A big data “revolution” is underway that has the potential to transform our understanding of daily urban dynamics and could have big impacts on the ways that scientists conduct social science research.
+Vast quantities of new data are being gathered about peoples’ daily actions from their use of social media, public transport systems and mobile telephones, to name a few.
 Data from these sources, although noisy, messy and biased are unprecedented in their scope, scale and resolution.

 This research will first develop new geographical methods that can make sense of these data and derive information about peoples’ daily movements in space and time.
 It then proposes to develop a computer simulation of city-wide daily urban movements that will be calibrated automatically from streams of crowd-sourced data.